ebran/grim/README.md

         category: "writing material"
         value: 204
 ```
-This will make the graph structure available to the rest of the code as a mutable variable `g`.
-This example shows how to access the graph properties.
+This will make the graph available to the rest of the code as a mutable variable `g`.
+This example shows how to access graph properties.

 ```nim
 let